chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

  After getting enough data to form a benchmark, take stock of where your community stands.
 What are its strengths and weaknesses?
 What actions can be taken to make the community healthier and more robust?
 Then form community initiatives with well-defined goals and execute on these projects to affect the social currency metrics for next week.

 6. **Repeat the Process** --
  In regular evaluation meetings, discuss the shortcomings of the dataset or collection methods.
 Come up with methods to address these shortcomings in the future.
 Work solutions into the system and move forward.
-Truth is in the trend, power is in the pattern. [^footnote]
+Truth is in the trend, power is in the pattern.<sup>6</sup>

 ### Filters